-Snow cones were made with granulated crushed ice and flavored syrups.
-There are shaved ices, that fluffier than snow cones and made by shearing blocks of ice into thin layers, and then seasoned.
+Snow cones were made with granulated crushed ice and flavoured syrups.
+There are shaved ices, that fluffier than snow cones and made by shearing blocks of ice into thin layers and then seasoned.
 The Hawaiian variation includes ice cream to the bottom.

-Here are 8 Best Places To Find Rapids
+Here are 8 Best Places To Find Raspas

 1. Ice Scrapers